 Works of art in a practical medium

-Rag Rugs will showcase the work of artist and textiles historian, Margaret Kenny with her new exhibition from 14th January to 23rd February 2020.
+Bailiffgate showcases the work of textile artist, Margaret Kenny with her new exhibition Rag Rugs from 14th January to 23rd February 2020.
 The Gallery walls will be filled with her distinctive proggy mats and wallhangings inspired by the land and seascapes of her Northumberland home.
+The exhibition will also feature a ‘Work in Progress’ piece for visitors to take part in developing a proggy wallhanging throughout the duration of the exhibition.

 Margaret uses the traditional craft skills of proggy and hooky together with a variety of stitched techniques to create her pieces.
 She works exclusively with recycled and found fabrics, reflecting her passion of extending the life and history of each garment or fabric.
 Often using old sacks as her base fabric, she may incorporate any lettering into her design and leave frayed areas or holes exposed.
 Margaret says ‘what really appeals to me is the basic nature of the tools, materials and techniques which have changed very little since they were brought to Britain around the 15th century.
 Each piece of material I use comes with its own particular history which I extend and enhance by working it into a wall hanging, a rug or a cushion cover.